Mayor Jenny Durkan says Seattle could eliminate library overdue fines as part of new levy

 Durkan made the pitch as she unveiled a proposal to replace a library levy expiring at the end of this year with a larger version.

-Under her plan, a 7-year, $213 million property-tax levy would take the place of the city’s expiring 7-year, $123 million levy.
+Under her plan, a seven-year, $213 million property-tax levy would take the place of the city’s expiring seven-year, $123 million levy.

 The new levy would cost the owner of a home of median assessed value about $7 per month, or about $1.58 per month more than the existing levy, the mayor’s office said.